ncatlab/nlab-content/pages/0/6/9/4/4960/content.md

 * [[Bill Lawvere]], _Axiomatic cohesion_ Theory and Applications of Categories, Vol. 19, No. 3, 2007, pp. 41&#8211;49. ([pdf](http://www.tac.mta.ca/tac/volumes/19/3/19-03.pdf))

-This demands the conditions that "cohesive piece have points" and "pieces of powers are powers of pieces" as part of the definition of "category of cohesion".
+(This demands the conditions that "cohesive piece have points" and "pieces of powers are powers of pieces" as part of the definition of "category of cohesion".)

-A hint of this definition and its interpretation can be found before in
+This builds on a series of precursors of attempts to identify axiomatics for [[gros topos]]es.

+In

+* [[Bill Lawvere]], _Categories of space and quantity_ in: J. Echeverria et al (eds.), _The Space of mathematics_ , de Gruyter, Berlin, New York (1992)

+  a proposal for a general axiomatization of [[homotopy]]/[[homology]]-like "extensive quantities" and [[cohomology]]-like "intensive quantities") as covariant and contravariant functors out of a distributive category are considered.

+The left and right adjoint to the global section functor as a means to identify discrete spaces and codiscrete space is mentioned

 * [[Bill Lawvere]] _Taking categories seriously_, Reprints in Theory and Applications of Categories, No. 8, 2005, pp. 1&#8211;24. ([pdf](http://www.emis.de/journals/TAC/reprints/articles/8/tr8.pdf))